iqbal-dev/school-management-system/README.md

 ## Testing

-To run the unit tests and generate code coverage reports:
+To run the unit and integration tests and generate code coverage reports:

 ```bash
 npm test